 Most furnaces have a single thermostat system that will turn the furnace on when temperatures drop below a certain range.
 Furnace efficiency is measured by a metric called Annual Fuel Utilization Energy (AFUE).
 The higher the AFUE, the more efficient the furnace is.

-Boilers systems heat homes through heating water.
+Boilers are another common typeof home heating system.
+Boiler systems heat homes through heating water.
 The boiler uses natural gas or some other fuel to heat water into steam.
 Then, this steam is piped through radiators and other ducts through the house to radiate heat.
 The excess heated water vapor then condenser onto a collector, which recycles the water to be heated again.
 These kinds of steam boilers are older and are less common nowadays.

 A more common boiler heating method is hot water boilers.
 These boilers work much like steam boilers, except they do not produce steam, just hot water.
 Like steam boilers, hot water boilers typically use natural gas as fuel.
 Oil boilers do exist, but they are less common in the US because oil has a lower latent heat potential than natural gas.